hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 The first time you log in to the **sofia** login nodes, a fingerprint of the host key will be shown.
 Before confirming the connection, verify the correctness of the host key, to ensure you are connecting to the correct system.

+The type of fingerprint that will be shown depends on the version and configuration of your SSH client.

 **Please verify that the fingerprint of the host key is *one* of the following**: